likebike/PyHPy/README.txt

 would break, libraries needed updates, APIs would change, and servers would get moved around and reconfigured.
 Not to mention the security and bug fixes!
-Christopher was always moving on to new things, so he didn't maintain the old websites enough, and after a while all of his "agile" websites broke and went offline.
+Christopher was always moving on to new things, so he didn't maintain the old websites enough, and after a while all of his 'agile' websites broke and went offline.

 Meanwhile, that old stupid stockguy.net site is still running... with zero